-Students who had CKLA in earlier grades will have received instruction in the foundational grammar skills required for the grammar lessons in Grade 4.
-For those students, the grammar lessons in this unit are appropriately paced.
-Students who did not have CKLA in earlier grades might not have the appropriate skills to prepare them for these grammar lessons; those students will benefit from additional instruction from the CKLA Grade 3 Skills Strand materials.
+Students who had CKLA in earlier grades will have received instruction in the foundational grammar skills required for the grammar lessons in Grade 5.
+For those students, the grammar lessons in each unit are appropriately paced.
+Students who did not have CKLA in earlier grades might not have the appropriate skills to prepare them for these grammar lessons; those students will benefit from additional instruction from the CKLA Grade 3 Skills Strand materials and the CKLA Grade 4 grammar materials.